FLATLAY/flatlayWiki/creator-user-story.md

 ![Screenshot 169](/uploads/screenshot-169.png "Screenshot 169")

 After a *flatlay* is posted, it can add to the collection, User can choose a collection name from the collection list or create a new collection.
 User can add products in the specific collection.
+The point is, the user can do tag just one *flatlay* on a *collection*

 ![Screenshot 192](/uploads/screenshot-192.png "Screenshot 192")